dhruv810/sshell/REPORT.md

 - add_spaces
 - directory_stack

+---

-Pase 0 to 3, were easy implement given that provided link has all the information we needed.
+Pase 0 to 3, were easy implement given that provided links has all the information we needed.
 But after that we had to change design many time.

 At low-level we were able to implement all functions easily but at high-level there was some issues.